 a.
 Total number is users moved from a specific segment of period 1 RFM to a specific segment of period 2 RFM.

 b.
-It also displays the number of moved out users as a percentage of overall user migration.
+It also displays the number of moved-out users as a percentage of overall user migration.

 RFM Transition table shows the period 1 RFM segment names, period 2 RFM segment names,

-their respective user migration count and percentage with respect to overall user migration.
+their respective user migration count, and percentage with respect to overall user migration.

 Actionable Analytics on RFM

 Users are able to create a custom segment or a campaign from RFM Chart or User Transition chart.
-Clicking on the chart area of the RFM segment or User Transition chord shows a popup, which let user create a custom segment or campaign.
+Clicking on the chart area of the RFM segment or User Transition chord shows a popup, which let the user create a custom segment or campaign.

 Creating a campaign from the RFM page on the MoEngage dashboard, the dashboard redirects to the selected campaign page with the chosen RFM or User transition segment.
 Users can complete the campaign creation on that page.

 Custom segments saved from RFM analysis can be used with other segments.
-Other segments can have their own definition or can be fixed/uploaded custom segments.
+Other segments can have their own definition or can be fixed/uploaded as custom segments.
 In this way, RFM segments can be used with any other segments, which can be RFM segments uploaded by growth teams.

 RFM Distribution charts show the distribution of users on Recency, Frequency, and Monetary parameters.
-Recency Distribution is a distribution of time, since the last visit to the app or time since last purchase.
+Recency Distribution is a distribution of time, from the last visit to the app or time since the last purchase.
 Frequency Distribution is a distribution of the number of times, users have visited the app or users made purchases.
 Monetary Distribution is a distribution of revenue generated by reach users.